 Weekdays, 8 a.m. to 5 p.m.: Contact your counselor at the Counseling Service (563-387-1375).
 If your counselor is out of the office, another counselor can talk with you.

 Nights/weekends: Counselors do not maintain a formal “on call” schedule for emergency coverage after office hours.
-Use one of the following resources for emergency assistance.
+You may not be able to reach your counselor quickly.
+Contact one of the following resources for emergency assistance.
+Hall staff or Security will contact a counselor in accordance with emergency protocols.

 Go directly to: